yahniukov-verilog/IPs/README.md

 # ip
-General-purpose IPs on the Verilog
+General-purpose IPs on the Verilog.
+100% test coverage.